InterwebAlchemy/model-metadata-central/README.md

 - [x] Create JSON Schema
 - [x] Generate example model definitions
 - [x] Discuss schema with [AI Engineer Foundation](https://github.com/AI-Engineer-Foundation/)
+- [ ] Rename to `model-metadata-central`
-- [ ] Integrate a GitHub Action to validate definitions against schema
+- [ ] Integrate a GitHub Action to validate metadata against schema
+- [ ] Publish JSON Schema to GitHub Pages
-- [ ] Integrate more model definitions
+- [ ] Integrate metadata for more models
+- [ ] Add guidance for including metadata definitions via git submodule
 - [ ] Generate language-specific packages for importing these definitions into other codebases
   - [ ] TypeScript
   - [ ] Python
   - [ ] Rust
   - [ ] Go
   - Other languages?
 Open an [issue](https://github.com/InterwebAlchemy/llm-model-definitions/issues) to request one!
-- [ ] Rename to `model-metadata-central`
 - [ ] Integrate a GitHub Action to generate these packages
 - [ ] Integrate a GitHub Action to publish these packages to NPM, PyPI, etc.
 - [ ] Donate project to [AI Engineer Foundation](https://github.com/AI-Engineer-Foundation/)
 - [ ] Update publishing actions to publish to the AI Engineer Foundation's NPM, PyPI, etc.
-- [ ] Get projects to adopt the language-specific packages
-- [ ] Get model providers to adopt the schema definition
 - [ ] Ongoing support, evangelism, and maintenance of the project
+- [ ] **Hopeful**: Generate static GitHub Pages site that lists models, displays their metadata, and allows filtering by properties
+- [ ] **Hopeful**: Get [projects](https://github.com/InterwebAlchemy/llm-model-definitions#examples) to adopt the language-specific packages and extend them as necessary instead of creating their own model definitions
+- [ ] **Aspirational**: Get model providers to adopt the schema definition and update the repo when model metadata changes or new models are released